dotnet/docs/docs/core/tools/index.md

 ### Command

-The command is a command that performs an action.
+The command performs an action.
 For example, `dotnet build` builds code. `dotnet publish` publishes code.
 The commands are implemented as a console application using a `dotnet {command}` convention.

 ### Arguments